JeremyKulcsarDS/JeremyKulcsarDS/README.md

 Currently based in Hong Kong, I'm an AI Engineer in the field of insurance and wealth management.
 I work mainly on Generative AI / LLMs.

+Currently actively working on [AgentX, a minimal library for developing intelligent applications with large language model agents.](https://github.com/JeremyKulcsarDS/agentx)

 I also built and led a series of deep learning masterclasses to the French Ministry of Defense at some point.
-Teaching math is fun.

 ### Experience
 - Senior AI Engineer, AIA (Hong Kong)